propavingk/SlotDrift/CONTRIBUTING.md

   hash ordering that is not sorted, or randomness, it is a bug.
 - Line-oriented output.
 New sections start with a label line and use two spaces of indentation, matching the existing report.

+## Standing rules

+1. Standard library only, in both languages.
+No new dependencies, including development dependencies, without discussing it first.